lakejs/lake-docs/reference/toolbar-config.md

 ---
 layout: doc
-title: Toolbar configuration
+title: Toolbar config
 ---

 # {{ $frontmatter.title }}

-You can configure the toolbar using the parameter of the `Toolbar` class.
+You can configure the toolbar using the parameter of the constructor of the [Toolbar](/reference/toolbar.md) class.

 ```js
 import { Toolbar } from 'lakelib';